ntomen/ROI_crop/README.md

 For non-default settings and detailed usage guidelines, please see the next sections about optional input arguments and setup & usage directions.

+Note: The script is intended to work only with complete ROI annotations within the TIFF images (i.e. all red annotations/contours must be closed and ROI should not be divided by the borders of the image).
+Otherwise, the script will show unexpected behaviour.

 ## 3. Optional input arguments

 ### background opacity